-Given the analysis that MHI has conducted, it is recommended based on the data and reports provided by Nalcor, MHI recommends that Nalcor pursue the Interconnected Island option as the least cost alternative to meet future generation requirements to matchmeet the expected electrical load in Newfoundland and Labrador.
+Given the analysis that MHI has conducted, it is recommended that Nalcor pursue the Interconnected Island option as the least cost alternative to meet future generation requirements to match the expected electrical load in Newfoundland and Labrador.

 Nalcor should be cautioned regarding the contingency levels in their estimated costs as there are opportunities for unexpected increases.
-Nalcor has current contingency levels in their estimate for the Labrador Island HVdc converter stations that are below industry norms which should be re evaluated.
+Nalcor has current contingency levels in their estimate for the Labrador Island HVdc converter stations that are below industry norms which should be re-evaluated.
 Any additional contingency allocated for the HVdc converter stations at levels following industry norms would not alter the outcome of the Interconnected option in favour of the Isolated Island option.